hsyen78444/Protocol-67/data_pipeline/README.md

 ## Pipeline Flow

 1. Collect Urban Dictionary-style definitions and examples from a compatible local API at `http://localhost:8080/api/search`, then fall back to curated local dictionary rows if the API is unavailable or too small.
+The local API can be cloned from `https://github.com/kashyap010/unofficial-urban-dictionary-api`.
 2. Import Twitter/X-style and Twitch-style corpora from local CSV, JSONL, or Parquet files, or generate safe synthetic coursework fallback rows.
 3. Merge all raw sources while preserving source metadata.
 4. Clean text, detect slang, generate formal translations, assign sentiment labels, and flag quality issues.